alexilyenko/alexilyenko.github.io/_posts/2017-10-31-ios-parallel-tests.markdown

 `iPhone X 2` and `MultiplyTest` one on `iPhone X 3`.
 And all of that will be done in parallel!

 ## Auto splitting of tests
 Previous approach is great, but it's not perfect.
-We can not specify which tests to run manually every time, and even if we could, continuous integration systems are not smart enough to do something like that every time.
+It's really inconvenient to manually specify which tests to run each time we need to do that, and continuous integration systems are not even smart enough to do something like that.
 So the next improvement I came across was auto splitting of test classes equally between available simulators:
 ```bash
 #!/usr/bin/env bash